timaeus-research/icl/README.md

 ```

 The `devinterp` library is another dependency, but it's not yet available
-through `pip` index.
+through pip.
-For now, install this library from source using the command
-  `pip install --editable`
+For now, install this library from source using `pip install --editable`
-(`--editable` means any changes to the library will not require
+(where `--editable` means any changes to the library will not require
 reinstallation):

-* IF you already have the repository on your machine (e.g. you are a
+* IF you already have the repository on your machine, run:
-  devinterp developer), run:
   ```
-  pip install --editable /path/to/devinterp
+  pip install --editable /path/to/devinterp_repository
   ```

 * IF you do not already have the repository, step outside the icl repository